Mont Blanc Turbo

 Train and acclimatise in the Mont Blanc Range

-We will head up the Aiguille du Midi at 3,842m to train and acclimatise in the Mont Blanc range.
+We will head up the Aiguille du Midi or the Mer de Glace to refresh basic alpine skills and acclimatise in the Mont Blanc range.
 There is an endless supply of fantastic glaciers to walk and mountains to traverse to help prepare you for what's to come later in the trip.

 Begin the Mont Blanc Climb